aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

 - **`efm2` left out by default** — `tcpKeepAlive=true` covers the analytics datasource, and short OLTP queries time out via `socketTimeout` long before EFM would fire.
 Add `efm2` to either datasource if you can't tune OS keep-alive (see §6.10 decision matrix).
 - **Same `clusterId`** — both pools see the same physical cluster, so they share topology cache and monitor threads.
 Different `clusterId` would duplicate that work.

-For Spring Boot bean wiring with two `EntityManagerFactory`s, see §15.2.
+For Spring Boot bean wiring with two `EntityManagerFactory`s, see the [`SpringHibernateBalancedReaderTwoDataSourceExample`](../../examples/SpringHibernateBalancedReaderTwoDataSourceExample/) project in the wrapper repo.

 ### 3.7 Aurora Global Database — primary region writer